-His research has appeared in the Journal of the American Statistical Association, the Annals of Applied Statistics, and the Journal of the Royal Statistical Society.
+His research has appeared in the Journal of the American Statistical Association, the Annals of Applied Statistics, the Journal of Business and Economic Statistics, and the Journal of the Royal Statistical Society.

 Outside of academia, Hahn has statistical consulting experience in diverse areas, including politics, management, marketing, and biotech.

 Hahn earned his PhD in statistical science from Duke University.